 Huntingdon Valley Wellness Examination Vet

 Bringing your pet to the veterinarian for their yearly wellness check-up involves so much more than Vaccinations and Heartworm Tests.
 In all, over a dozen body systems are evaluated each time you bring your pet to the vet.
-Using the information from the physical examination, your veterinarian will then be equipped to make recommendations and suggestions; guide you on which tests are appropriate to follow-up with, as well as lifestyle changes to help manage or prevent diseases.
-While there are many tests available to detect diseases in companion animals, none serve as a replacement for the physical examination, the foundation of veterinary medicine.
+Using the information from the physical examination, your veterinarian will then be equipped to make recommendations and suggestions, and guide you on which tests are appropriate to follow-up with, as well as lifestyle changes to help manage or prevent diseases.
+While there are many tests available to detect diseases in companion animals, none of them serve as a replacement for the physical examination, which is the foundation of veterinary medicine.

 -Jeffrey Stupine, V.M.D